Ike Ibeabuchi

-In November 2015, Ibeabuchi was released from the custody of United States Immigration and Customs Enforcement (ICE) after completing his 16-year Nevada state prison sentence without incident.
-He announced his desire to return to the ring to resume his professional boxing career, but was rearrested before his comeback could take place.
+He was eventually released in 2020 and would later return to the ring in 2025.

 Amateur career

 Ike planned on joining the Nigerian military before he witnessed Buster Douglas knock out Mike Tyson in 1990.
 Inspired by the fight, Ike started boxing as an amateur.
 Ike twice defeated countryman and eventual 1996 Olympic Bronze medalist Duncan Dokiwari.
 Ibeabuchi emigrated to the United States and moved to the Dallas area with his mother in 1993.
 Ibeabuchi won the Dallas and Texas State Golden Gloves tournaments at heavyweight in 1994.

 Professional career

 Under the guidance of former world welterweight champion Curtis Cokes, Ike made his professional debut at heavyweight with a second-round knockout of Ismael Garcia on October 13, 1994.

-Battle with David Tua
+Ibeabuchi vs. Tua

 After winning 16 straight fights from the start of his career, Ike made a big jump in competition and fought undefeated prospect David Tua for the WBC International Heavyweight title on June 7, 1997.
 Tua was 27-0 and considered by many analysts to be 'the next Mike Tyson'.

 Both boxers threw bombs and neither took a backward step all night.
 Ibeabuchi and Tua set a CompuStat heavyweight division record with 1,730 punches thrown.
 Ike also set the individual CompuStat record by throwing 975 punches and averaging 81 per round.
 The heavyweight average is around 50.
 Ibeabuchi won a unanimous 12-round decision over Tua with scores of 117–111, 116–113, and 115–114.
 The fight established Ibeabuchi as the top contender for the world heavyweight title.